Further Education and Continuing Professional Development for Staff Members at Foreign Institutions

-Tip: You can enhance your English language skills by attending one of the Language Centre’s language courses for administrative staff.
-Participation in the course takes place during your work hours and is free.
-You can register for the course via the self-service portal [de].
+Tip: You can enhance your English language skills by attending one of the English language courses for non-academic staff at the Language Centre.
+The courses take place during your work hours and are free of charge.

 Visits to Initiate New Partnerships

 A foreign university would be an ideal Erasmus partner for your subject area and could improve collaboration?
-If negotiations are only advancing gradually, it can often make sense to visit the institution.
-The impressions gained can be passed on to students or other staff members and such visits also make it possible to promote the University.
-If you are planning new partnerships, please make sure to discuss your plans with the Erasmus+ subject coordinator in your subject area.
+If negotiations are only advancing gradually, it may make sense to visit the institution.
+The impressions gained there can be communicated to students or other staff members.
+Visits, on the other hand, offer various possibilties to promote the University of Greifswald.
+If you are planning new partnerships, please make sure to discuss your plans with your departmental Erasmus+ exchange coordinator.